Keenpoint/smart-circular/README.md

 # Understanding the paths

-The replacements made by the algorithm (not personalized) are strings in the form '$[path]'.
+The replacements made by the algorithm (not personalised) are strings in the form '$[path]'.

 The paths written in the result are easy to read: the '$' represents your object root.